Baalbek: Antiquity

-Middle Ages
+Middle Ages and early modernity

 Baalbek was occupied by the Muslim army in AD 634 (ah 13), in 636, or under Abu ʿUbaidah following the Byzantine defeat at Yarmouk in 637 (ah 16), either peacefully and by agreement or following a heroic defense and yielding 2000 oz of gold, 4000 oz of silver, 2000 silk vests, and 1000 swords.
 The ruined temple complex was fortified under the name al-Qala' (lit.
 "The Fortress") but was sacked with great violence by the Damascene caliph Marwan II in 748, at which time it was dismantled and largely depopulated.
 It formed part of the district of Damascus under the Umayyads and Abbasids before being conquered by Fatimid Egypt in 942.
 In the mid-10th century, it was said to have "gates of palaces sculptured in marble and lofty columns also of marble" and that it was the most "stupendous" and "considerable" location in the whole of Syria.
 It was sacked and razed by the Byzantines under John I in 974, raided by Basil II in 1000, and occupied by Salih ibn Mirdas, emir of Aleppo, in 1025.

 In 1075, it was finally lost to the Fatimids on its conquest by Tutush I, Seljuk emir of Damascus.
 It was briefly held by Muslim ibn Quraysh, emir of Aleppo, in 1083; after its recovery, it was ruled in the Seljuks' name by the eunuch Gümüshtegin until he was deposed for conspiring against the usurper Toghtekin in 1110.
 Toghtekin then gave the town to his son Buri.
 Upon Buri's succession to Damascus on his father's death in 1128, he granted the area to his son Muhammad.
 After Buri's murder, Muhammad successfully defended himself against the attacks of his brothers Ismaʿil and Mahmud and gave Baalbek to his vizier Unur.
 In July 1139, Zengi, atabeg of Aleppo and stepfather of Mahmud, besieged Baalbek with 14 catapults.
 The outer city held until 10 October and the citadel until the 21st, when Unur surrendered upon a promise of safe passage.
 In December, Zengi negotiated with Muhammad, offering to trade Baalbek or Homs for Damascus, but Unur convinced the atabeg to refuse.
 Zengi strengthened its fortifications and bestowed the territory on his lieutenant Ayyub, father of Saladin.
 Upon Zengi's assassination in 1146, Ayyub surrendered the territory to Unur, who was acting as regent for Muhammad's son Abaq.
 It was granted to the eunuch Ata al-Khadim, who also served as viceroy of Damascus.